-Recommendation 7.2 - Annual review of risk management framework
+Recommendation 7.2 - Annual review of risk management framework effectiveness and efficiency in the use of the Company's resources;

 The Board has identified the significant areas of potential business and legal risk of the Company.
 The identification, monitoring and, where appropriate, the reduction of significant risk to the Company will be the responsibility of the Board.